publiccodenet/about/activities/membership-growth/membership-proposal-template.md

 This document provides context and lays out some of the activties members can expect to conduct with the Foundation for Public Code.

-## What is the Foundation for Public Code?
+## The Foundation for Public Code

 The Foundation for Public Code Vereniging is a non-profit member-owned [association](https://about.publiccode.net/organization/articles-of-association.html) with a mission to enable public-purpose software and policy that is open and collaborative.
 Membership is only open to wholly publicly owned organizations.

 It does this through codebase stewardship: supporting public organizations and developers (public and private) to develop and maintain code together.

-## Why the Foundation for Public Code?
+## Why the Foundation for Public Code exists

 Digital systems are increasingly core infrastructure for governments.
 Core government processes rely on digital systems to collect and manage their information, help inform decision making and execute their policy.